 - expanding targeted social protection measures and sustainable livelihood programmes;

 - scaling up of high impact nutrition specific interventions targeting nutritionally vulnerable groups across the life cycle;

 - developing an integrated communication plan to influence people across the life cycle to make informed food and nutrition decisions; and

 - developing a monitoring and evaluation system for Food and Nutrition Security, including an integrated risk management system for monitoring Food and Nutrition Security related risks.

 The good food production campaign, Fetsa Tlala, is part of the National Food and Nutrition Security Plan (NFNSP).
-Read about it in the “Emerging farmer support” chapter.
-The national policy framework also includes the Constitution (sections 27, 28 and 35) and the National Development Plan which identifies food security and nutrition as a consequence of poverty and inequality as well as a cause.
+Read about it on the “Emerging farmer support” page.
+The national policy framework also includes the Constitution (sections 27, 28 and 35) and the National Development Plan which identifies food security and nutrition as a consequence of poverty and inequality as well as a cause..

 - Directorate: Subsistence Farming Tel: 012 319 7331

 - Directorate: Small holder Development Tel: 012 319 8495

 DALRRD is the Chair and Secretariat of the South African Vulnerability Assessment Committee (SAVAC) aimed at: